 As we have seen, Mendeleev was not the first to attempt to find order within the elements, but it is his attempt that was so successful that it now forms the basis of the modern periodic table.

 Mendeleev did not have the easiest of starts in life.
 He was born at Tobolsk in 1834, the youngest child of a large Siberian family.
-His father died while he was young, and so his mother moved the family 1500 km to St. Petersburg, where she managed to get Dmitri into a “good school”, recognising his potential.
-In his adult life he was a brilliant scientist, rising quickly in academic circle.
+His father died while he was young, and so his mother moved the family 1500 km to St. Petersburg, where she managed to get Dmitri into a “good school“, recognising his potential.
+In his adult life he was a brilliant scientist, rising quickly in academic circles.
 He wrote a textbook, Chemical Principles, because he couldn’t find an adequate Russian book.

 Not only did Mendeleev arrange the elements in the correct way, but if an element appeared to be in the wrong place due to its atomic weight, he moved it to where it fitted with the pattern he had discovered.
-For example, iodine and tellurium should be the other way around, based on atomic weights, but Mendeleev saw that iodine was very similar to the rest of the halogens (fluorine, chlorine, bromine), and tellurium similar to the group 6 elements (oxygen, sulfur, selenium), so he swapped them over.
+For example, iodine and tellurium should be the other way around, based on atomic weights, but Mendeleev saw that iodine was very similar to the rest of the halogens (fluorine, chlorine, bromine), and tellurium similar to the group 6 elements (oxygen, sulphur, selenium), so he swapped them over.

 The real genius of Mendeleev’s achievement was to leave gaps for undiscovered elements.
 He even predicted the properties of five of these elements and their compounds.
 And over the next 15 years, three of these elements were discovered and Mendeleev’s predictions shown to be incredibly accurate.
 The table below shows the example of Gallium, which Mendeleev called eka-aluminium, because it was the element after aluminium.
 Scandium and Germanium were the other two elements discovered by 1886, and helped to cement the reputation of Mendeleev’s periodic table.

 The final triumph of Mendeleev’s work was slightly unexpected.
 The discovery of the noble gases during the 1890s by William Ramsay initially seemed to contradict Mendeleev’s work, until he realised that actually they were further proof of his system, fitting in as the final group on his table.
 This gave the table the periodicity of 8 which we know, rather than 7 as it had previously been.
-Mendeleev never received a Nobel prize for his work, but element 101 was named Mendelevium after him, an even rarer distinction.
+Mendeleev never received a Nobel Prize for his work, but element 101 was named Mendelevium after him, an even rarer distinction.

 Density of solid